Brian-Oseko/Pizza-sales-analysis-project/README.md

 In this SQL portfolio project, I explore pizza sales from January to December 2015.
 The project will offer insights into pizza sales performance as well as make data-driven recommendations.

 ## Data Sources
 The dataset used for this analysis is the 'pizza_sales.csv' file.
 It consists of pizza sales information by size, category, order date, seller name, price, order time and more.
-It is included in my repositiory.
+It is included in my repository.

 ## Tools
 - Excel